p3r7/blog/_posts/2020-05-13-emacs-comint-buffer-auto-close.md

 Calling `add-my-kill-on-exit-sentinel` creates a new sentinel from the one already bound to the buffer plus our `my-kill-buffer-sentinel`.
 Hence the original sentinel isn't replaced but instead enriched.

-Now for the second issue, let's automatically call `add-my-kill-on-exit-sentinel` on any new comint buffer:
+Now for the second issue.
+Let's automatically call `add-my-kill-on-exit-sentinel` on any new comint buffer:

 ```emacs-lisp
 (defvar my-kill-on-exit-comint-hook-has-run nil